CourseReps/ECEN452-SP18/Students/joshruff/Lab6/Readme.md

 Each device was modeled and simulated in HFSS.
 Also, David milled a version of each device, which was tested with the Network Analyzer.
 The Network Analyzer was configured for a 15mm reference plane to calculate out the effects of the connectors and isolate the filter response.
 In Lab the Equi-Ripple Band Stop Filter was constructed on FR4 substrate using copper tape as the conductor.
 A heat gun was used to solder the lengths of tape to one another as well as to solder connections to the boards.
 The results of each of these filters are plotted in the following section.

 ## Results and Discussion
-(analysis coming)

 ###Low Pass Filter
 ![LPF_TLine](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/joshruff/Lab6/Pictures/LPF_TL-SParams.png)
+Both the milled and simulated devices exhibit maximally flat low pass filter behavior.
+However, the location of the 3dB cutoff frequency and the 10dB frequency is higher than desired by the initial design considerations.
+Because this is present in both the milled and the simulated design, this issue points to an error in the initial design phase.
+(Maybe the wrong order of filter was chosen?)

 ###Tapped Stub Filter
 ![LPF-TappedStub](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/joshruff/Lab6/Pictures/LPF-TappedStub-SParam.PNG)
+When the low pass filter is trasnformed into a tapped stub equivalent, the S-paramaters have a similarly shaped response to the original filter, but shifted back toward the desired cutoff and isolation frequencies.
+The cutoff frequency is around 2.75 GHz and the isolation frequency is around 3.25 GHz.

 ###Equi-Ripple Bandstop Filter
 ![BSF](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/joshruff/Lab6/Pictures/BSFilter.png)
+The Simulated filter has a stop band of approximately 2.75 to 3.75 GHz.
+The filter built with copper tape is centered around the same frequency band, but has less precision, especially at higher frequencies.
+The copper tape filter's stop band ranges from approximately 2.6 GHz to 4.1 GHz.
+This extra bandwidth in the upper frequency range is likely due to a measurement error when cutting the copper tape. <br>

+The milled version of this filter had a bandwidth of approximately 2.25 to 3.15 GHz.
+This lower frequency range can be attributed once again to design differences between the simulated and milled versions of the filters.

 ## Conclusion
 The filters designed in this lab achieved the desired behavior (i.e the low-pass filter exhibited low-pass filter behavior, and the band-stop filter exhibited band-stop filter behavior); however, there were discrepancies in the cut-off frequency of the low pass filters and the band-stop filters.
-The frequency range didn't necessarily match up to the desired range, likely due to small errors in calculations.
+The frequency range didn't necessarily match up to the desired range, likely due to small errors in the design or calculations.

 ## Reflection
 Breifly describe the most challenging parts of the lab and the most rewarding parts of the lab.